Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

 Brand awareness works much the same way.
 To remain top of mind, it’s necessary to be present online by consistently engaging with your target audience.
 Wendy’s is a fantastic example of this, as they often jump into fast-food related Twitter threads with clever responses.

-Authenticity is the new black when it comes to digital marketing.
+Authenticity is key in digital marketing.
 As much as 86% of consumers value an authentic brand image, and 66% believe transparency is one of the most attractive qualities in a business.

 The rise of social media platforms like Be Real, which encourages users to share photos "in the moment," further reflects the growing demand for authenticity in the online sphere.
 As a business, your online community provides the opportunity to foster genuine connections and create an environment of open dialogue.
 This, in turn, lays the foundation for enduring brand loyalty and improved customer sentiment.

-Best Practices for A Social Media Community Management Strategy
+7 Social Media Community Management Strategy Best Practices

 Chipotle recently pioneered marketing campaigns on the fledgling social app, Be Real, which is primarily popular with Gen Z. Their campaign encouraged users to share images of their Chipotle meals, effectively establishing a space for Chipotle on the app.
 But does this mean your brand should drop everything to build a community on BeReal?
 Perhaps not.